Local-MIP/Local-MIP.github.io/examples.md

 ### Purpose

-Customize how candidate moves are ranked when the current solution is feasible and we're optimizing.
+Customize how candidate operations are ranked when the current solution is feasible and we're optimizing.

 ### Key Features